Intent to Kill (1992 film): Plot

-Police detective Vicki Stewart goes undercover as a prostitute for a drug operation.
-Her police sidekick and husband searches for drugs along with her.
+Police detective Vickie Stewart goes undercover as a prostitute for a drug operation.
+Her police sidekick and boyfriend Al searches for drugs along with her.
 But then the drug operation goes sour, the thugs begin shooting at the police and vehicles begin exploding into flames.
-A drug dealer named Salvador, member of a ruthless gang named the Colombian Cowboys, gets away, although he forgets his drugs which are worth around $5 million.
+Salvador, a drug dealer and member of a ruthless gang named the Colombian Cowboys, gets away, and asks his boss the Mooch for a week to recover the lost drugs which were worth around $50 million.